Nondegeneracy and Stability of Antiperiodic Bound States for Fractional Nonlinear Schr\"odinger Equations: Nondegeneracy of the Linearization in the Defocusing Case

 verifying the nondegeneracy of $L_-$ on $L^2_{\rm a}(0,T)$.

 Finally, since $\CalL = \diag(L_+,L_-)$ is diagonal, we have by \eqref{E:ker_Lminus} and \eqref{E:ker_Lplus} that

 establishing Proposition \ref{P:nondegeneracy}. \end{proof}

 Before proceeding, we point out an interesting observation regarding the parameterization of the profiles $\phi(\cdot;c,\mu)$ in a neighborhood of a given $(c,\mu)=(0,\mu_0)$ with $\mu_0>0$.
 From the view point of special solutions to the given PDE, one might prefer that the profiles be parameterized the Lagrange multiplier $\omega$ instead of by the $L^2$-norm of the solution.
-By the Implicit Function Theorem, the manifold of nearby profiles $\phi(\cdot;c,\mu)$ can be reparameterized in a $C^1$ manner by the parameters $(c,\omega)$ near $(c,\mu)=(0,\mu_0)$ provided the Jacobian matrix
+By the Implicit Function Theorem, the manifold of nearby profiles $\phi(\cdot;c,\mu)$ can be reparameterized in a $C^1$ manner by the parameters $(c,\omega)$ near $(c,\mu)=(0,\mu_0)$ provided $\omega$ depends in a $C^1$ manner on $c$ and $\mu$ and that the Jacobian matrix